Skip to Content

 Is your 3-year-old suddenly regressing in their sleep?
-Toddlers can go through several sleep regressions, including one around 3 years old.
 Learn about the 3-year-old sleep regression and how to help your child through it.

-Your three year old is going through some big developmental changes at this age and sometimes that can impact sleep.
+Your 3-year old is going through some big developmental changes at this age and sometimes that can impact sleep.

-Your 3-year-old is going through so many changes at this age.
-Any number of things could cause a regression in their sleep, but these are the most common.
+Any number of things could cause a sleep regression, but these are the most common.

 If you haven’t already, you can introduce a dim nightlight to help them at night.
 Amber tones are better for sleep.
 I personally love the Hatch for this age.